jdpaul123/Desserts/README.md

 * The list of desserts are displayed in the DessertListScreen.
 * The meal name, instructions, and ingredients/measurements of each dessert are displayed in the DessertDetailScreen.
 * Null values from the API are filtered out in the DataService method getDessertDetails(for:).
-* The app only utilizes first pary frameworks that come with Xcode.
+* The app only utilizes first-party frameworks that come with Xcode.
 No packages were used to aid development.

 ## Features exceeding requirements:
 ### Architecture